top of page

 Model What Matters

-Whether you manage a team or just yourself, leadership principles apply.
-The most powerful?
-Model the behaviors you want to see.
+Whether managing a team or just yourself, leadership principles apply.
+The most powerful is modeling the behaviors you want to see.

 • Demonstrate curiosity - Ask questions that open possibilities rather than seeking immediate answers.

-• Embrace imperfection - Show rough drafts, thinking-in-progress, and be open about revisions.
+• Embrace imperfection - Show rough drafts and be open about revisions.

-• Champion other people's ideas - Amplifying others' creativity mysteriously enhances your own.
+• Champion other people’s ideas - Amplifying others’ creativity enhances your own.

-I watched a senior executive transform her team by simply changing how she responded to new ideas.
-Instead of highlighting flaws, she'd first identify what she loved about the concept.
+I observed a senior executive transform her team simply by changing how she responded to new ideas.
+Instead of highlighting flaws, she’d first identify what she loved about a concept.
 Creative output tripled in six months.

 The Autonomy Advantage

 Research shows that autonomy—having meaningful control over your work—is one of the strongest predictors of creative output.
-Yet most workplaces are control machines.
+However, most workplaces stifle this.

 Fight for your creative freedom:

-• Negotiate for results, not methods - Focus on delivering outcomes while creating space to determine your own approach.
+• Negotiate for results, not methods - Focus on delivering outcomes while creating space for your own approach.

-• Create time blocks free from interruption - Even 90 protected minutes can yield breakthrough thinking.
+• Create uninterrupted time blocks - Even 90 minutes can yield breakthrough thinking.

-• Choose your constraints wisely - Paradoxically, some limitations (like time or resource boundaries) actually enhance creativity by forcing innovative thinking.
+• Choose your constraints wisely - Some limitations, like time, can enhance creativity by forcing innovative thinking.

 The Failure Reframe

-Try this mental shift: Stop seeing failure as the opposite of success and start seeing it as part of success—the necessary price of admission to creative breakthrough.
+Try this mental shift: stop seeing failure as the opposite of success.
+Instead, see it as part of success—the necessary price of admission to a creative breakthrough.

-When I bombed a major presentation, I forced myself to list three specific insights the experience generated.
-That simple reframe transformed a confidence-crushing moment into a growth opportunity that ultimately improved my approach.
+When I bombed a major presentation, I listed three specific insights from the experience.
+This simple reframe turned a confidence-crushing moment into a growth opportunity that eventually improved my approach.

 Frameworks That Actually Work: From Ideation to Implementation